 Now that we have a better understanding of Millennials, how does a business owner convince them to buy?

 You Better Have a Social Media Presence

 Have a Facebook or Twitter presence.
 Update it a couple of times each week.
+These tips on what to post in social media can help you plan your updates.
 If you’re not a big fan of social media, ask one of your employees to take on the task.

 Cut the Fluff—Be Real